Kway chap

-Kway chap (粿汁 (guǒzhī, kóe-chiap)), also spelt kway jap and kueh jap, is a Teochew noodle soup originating in Chinese cuisine consisting of flat, broad rice sheets (kway) in a soup made with dark soy sauce, served with an assortment of pork cuts including offal, pork belly, intestines, and pig's ears, braised duck meat, various kinds of beancurd, preserved salted vegetables, and braised hard-boiled eggs.
+Kway chap (粿汁 (guǒzhī, kóe-chiap)), also spelt kuay jap or kway jap, is a Teochew noodle soup originating in Chinese cuisine.
+It consists of flat, broad rice sheets (kway) in a broth, served with an assortment of pork cuts including offal, pork belly, intestines, and pig's ears, braised duck meat, various kinds of beancurd, preserved salted vegetables, and braised hard-boiled eggs.

-Alongside Southern China, the dish is popular particularly in Singapore where there is a significant Teochew diaspora community.
-Similar variants of the dish can be found in other parts of Southeast Asia such as Indonesia, Malaysia and Thailand.
+Outside of Southern China, the dish is popular particularly in Singapore where there is a significant Teochew diaspora community.
+Until the 1960s it was often sold at roadside stalls, when changes to public health regulations meant sellers relocated to cafes and hawker centres.
+Similar variants of the dish could also possibly be found in other parts of Southeast Asia such as Indonesia, Malaysia and Thailand.
+In Singapore, the meat and other ingredients are served separately from the noodles, while in other regional versions, they are served together in one bowl.